A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network

 \subsection{Emergency Controller Module}

-In the considered setup (see Section~\ref{sec:problem_formulation}), the Emergency Controller does not have access to the reference signal $r_k.$ Consequently, its objective is to preserve the plant's safety (during the attack) and to guarantee performance recovery (when the attack is terminated).
+Since the Emergency Controller does not have access to the reference signal $r_k,$ its objective is to preserve the plant's safety (during the attack) and to guarantee performance recovery (when the attack is terminated).
 By denoting the logic of the emergency controller as

 \eqref{eq:emergency_controller_law} must be designed to fulfill the following requirements: \begin{enumerate} \item Domain of attraction:

 \item Finite-time Uniformly Ultimately Bounded (UUB) stability in a set